shasmithaasankar/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import the required packages and print the present data
+1.Import the required packages and print the present data

 2.Print the placement data and salary data.